 Although the ground is still frozen in some parts, spring like weather has finally arrived in Northern Michigan!
-After a weekend of temperatures in the balmy 50’s, we saw half a foot of snow the next week, then experienced the nirvana of a weekend of nothing but sunshine and temps in the mid-70’s this past weekend.
-Where March came in like a lion and went out like a lion, April has thus far been a sweet kitten that I can’t help but want to snuggle with hope for continued purring of the contentment of spring.
+After a weekend of temperatures in the balmy 50’s, we saw half a foot of snow the next week.
+Then we experienced the nirvana of a weekend of nothing but sunshine and temps in the mid-70’s this past weekend.
+March came in like a lion and went out like a lion.
+April has thus far been a sweet kitten that I can’t help but want to snuggle with hope for continued purring of the contentment of spring.

-Spring is one of my favorite seasons because after a long winter, I relish nothing more than seeing all of the vibrant greens and bright pops colors that cast aside the spectrum of browns left behind after the snow melts.
+Spring is one of my favorite seasons.
+After a long winter, I relish seeing all of the vibrant greens and bright pops colors that cast aside the spectrum of browns left behind after the snow melts.
 The month of The month of April also signals the opening of our local farmers market.
 While the frost lines in the soil are still dissipating, I’m thankful that several local farms grow an abundance of vibrantly colored spring vegetables in their greenhouses.
-I can’t help but be energized by browsing the rows at the farmers market and taking in the thrill of new life on display in the form of colorful spring veggies.
+I can’t help but be energized by browsing the rows at the farmers market.
+Such a thrill of new life on display in the form of colorful spring veggies!

 Spring Vegetable Tart was inspired by the vividly colored vegetables of spring.
 Spring Vegetable Tart is a balanced, vegetarian quiche filled with loads of fresh spring asparagus, sweet bell peppers, purple onion, juicy tomatoes, fluffy eggs, and tangy cheddar cheese baked in a buttery crust.
 The array of colors in this quiche are so enticing that I want to dive right in and eat the rainbow contained in each slice.